gitaramp/express-chat/README.md

 - [ ] Display name of user who leave the server
 - [ ] User Profile
 - [ ] Settings tab
+- [ ] Possibility to change nickname when user is loged